HTR0904/NitannyAuctionTBD/README.md

 Helpdesk staff can choose a parent category and add a child category underneath it.

 Tickets are stored in the real `Requests` table.
-New tickets are assigned to the default unassigned queue email `helpdesk@lsu.edu`.
+New tickets are assigned to the default unassigned queue email `helpdeskteam@lsu.edu`.
 The helpdesk dashboard displays:
 - Tickets assigned to the currently logged-in helpdesk staff member
-- Unassigned tickets assigned to `helpdesk@lsu.edu`
+- Unassigned tickets assigned to `helpdeskteam@lsu.edu`

 Helpdesk staff can assign unassigned tickets to themselves from the dashboard.
 They can also update ticket status and export the pseudo database view as CSV or XLSX.